Please make sure that you have read this page first.

 - Because it suggests that one could make the murder look like an act of passion or rage to confuse the police, Elsdon invented the story of Mrs Lotz hitting Inge over her head with a photo stand after she was already dead.

 Note: We have already privately confronted Mr Elsdon with this information.
 His response was that the PDF that he received from us was corrupted (although it was clear from his email that he had knowledge of the content) – and failed to respond to any of the questions we put to him.
 Instead he retorted to call us “amateurs”, that we must read comic books like “Bloody Liars” and “Two Bloody Liars” (and then later called us “morons’).
 That he does not want to “educate us”.
-That we are probably “waiting for our next pay check”.
+That we are probably “waiting for our next pay cheque”.
 Nothing on the evidence, just insults.
-We will show some of his communications to us, in later articles.